top of page

 In my younger years, I had always assumed Christmas was a universal Christian practice.
 I had no idea there were Christians who didn't celebrate it, and I was especially shocked when, upon becoming a Christian myself, I went on to discover there were those who actively opposed the celebration.
 Using various arguments, they not only contend that Christmas is pagan in origin, but that Christians who do celebrate are actively sinning.
 The most extreme among these will even claim that those who celebrate it are not saved.

-On the flip side, there are those who believe Christians are somehow obligated to celebrate Christmas, and some denominations even present this as a requirement.
+On the flip side, there are those who believe Christians are somehow obligated to celebrate Christmas, and some denominations even present this as a requirement for salvation.
 The Roman Catholic Church, for example, recognises Christmas Day as a "holy day of obligation" (CCC 2177), on which, save for legitimate excuses like family needs, "...the faithful are to refrain from engaging in work or activities that hinder the worship owed to God, the joy proper to the Lord's Day, the performance of the works of mercy, and the appropriate relaxation of mind and body...."

 There are all manner of views regarding Christmas, ranging from the absolute, unequivocal right to celebrate, and the absolute inexcusability of doing so.
 I feel I am in a somewhat advantageous position to discuss this issue.
 Most people who speak about this issue tend to not only take a side, but follow it through.
 If you vocally support Christmas, you probably celebrate it.
 If you vocally oppose it, you probably abstain.
 In both scenarios, you can easily be accused of bias.
 I, however, take a very firm view on one side, yet act on the other.
 It is my firm contention that every Christian, so long as their conscience is clear, has the absolute right to celebrate Christmas.
 However, for various personal reasons, I tend to avoid it wherever possible.
 I do not like the lights, or the music, or the snow, or most of the movies (The Grinch and A Christmas Carol being notable exceptions).
 In fact, Christmas is the one time I might actively avoid going to church.
 Because I am so strongly biased in one direction, yet believe in, and argue for, the other side, I cannot be reasonably accused of such bias.
 With that out of the way, here is my overview of how I believe every Christian should respond to Christmas.